AlbumShuffler/Generator/README.md

   , "coverColorB": "#000099" }
 ]
 ```
-and turns it into multiple (three, in this case) Elm files.
+It defines the artists that will later show up in the web app.
+All fields except the `id` and `type` field may be chosen as you see fit.
+The `type` field needs to either be set to `artist` or `playlist`.
+The `id` fields needs to contain the `id` of the artist or playlist that is used by Spotify for identification.
+The easiest way is to use the Spotify web interface and grab the ids from the current url.

+### Spotify metadata
 Additional data from Spotify is required.
-I have a set of bash scripts that authenticate with the Spotify web api and download everything.
+There is a set of bash scripts that authenticate with the Spotify web api and download everything.
 See [this repository](https://github.com/AlbumShuffler/DataRetriever) for details.
+The scripts use **the same source file** as this generator.
+Its output will be several folders each with two files in them:

+1. `artist` - contains artist/playlist details
+2. `albums` - contains a list of all the albums of the given artist/in The scripts will automatically

 ## Usage
 Clone the repository and install all dependencies and run the script: